 Pecans also may reduce the risk of colon cancer since they help clean up the gastrointestinal system.

-In Brazil many health disorders are treated with different types of tea, including shell extracts of pecan nuts as they have significant amounts of phenolic compounds.
+In Brazil, many health disorders are treated with different types of tea, including shell extracts of pecan nuts as they have significant amounts of phenolic compounds.

 This green algae is super popular with nutritionists and health professionals alike—and for good reason.
 Gram-for-gram, spirulina may be the single most nutritious food on the planet.
 The quality of the protein in spirulina is considered excellent—comparable to eggs.
-It gives all the essential amino acids that you need.
+It contains all the essential amino acids that you need.